I present a Rust-specific sequel to my previous benchmark of 2 Kotlin and a Rust microservice

 The general advice is to propagate the asynchronicity up in caller stack instead of trying to call async functions from sync code.
 But what if we really want to?
 These are our options:

-4. Patch elasticsearch-rs to provide a blocking API — by employing Request’s optional blocking API.
+: launch a fresh basic Tokio runtime per each request.
+It feels wrong, and it is wrong.
+I’ve tried and benchmarked this so that we know how much wrong.- Patch elasticsearch-rs to provide a blocking API — by employing Request’s optional blocking API.
 That would be futile, and essentially a sophisticated variant of 2., given the implementation details of the blocking client.

 Here are the results of benchmarking the first three approaches.
 Source code of each variant is available under the respective tag in the locations-rs-rocket repository.

-You can almost hear the server crying as it tries to cope with the inefficiency of per-req-rt: it is more than 7✕ less efficient than the best performing variant.
+You can almost hear the server crying as it tries to cope with the inefficiency of per-req-rt

 It is not a surprise that highly-optimised Actix uses a similar approach: independent single-threaded Tokio runtimes per each worker instead of a global work-stealing threaded one.